ipfs/js-ipfsd-ctl/README.md

 })
 ```

-It's also possible to start the server from `.aegir` per and post hooks.
+It's also possible to start the server from `.aegir` `pre` and `post` hooks.
 For reference take a look at the `.aegir` file in this repository.

 ## API